LayoutEnhancer: Generating Good Indoor Layouts from Imperfect Data: Related Work

-Before the era of deep learning, early work considered layout as a mathematical optimization problem, where a set of constraints describe the layout quality in terms of energy~\cite{yu2011make,merrell2011interactive,weiss2018fast}.
+\paragraph{Other Approaches} Before the era of deep learning, early work considered layout synthesis as a mathematical optimization problem, where a set of constraints describe the layout quality in terms of energy an energy functional~\cite{yu2011make,merrell2011interactive,weiss2018fast}.
 The layout is then optimized via stochastic or deterministic optimization process.

 Other researchers proposed data-driven methods.
-In such methods, abstract layout structure and object-object relations are extracted from scene data sets.
 Qi et al.~\shortcite{qi2018human} use interaction affordance maps for each layout object for stochastic layout synthesis.
-However, they only take into account static poses and spatial relationships between furniture pieces.
 Similarly, Fisher et al.~\shortcite{fisher2015activity} used annotated 3d scans of rooms to identify which activities does an environment support.
-Based on such activity maps they synthesize small objects arrangements.
 Other researchers also learn layout structure from 3d scans for scene synthesis~\cite{kermani2016learning}.
 They extract manually defined geometric relationships between objects from such scans, which are then placed using a stochastic optimization.
-Regrettably, previously mentioned synthesis work does not readily account for humans-centered ergonomic qualities, except for accessibility and spacing around furniture.

-Recently, researchers did attempt to incorporate human-centered considerations for 3d scene synthesis.
+Other research has made progress towards incorporating human-centered considerations for 3d scene synthesis.
 Fu et al.~\shortcite{fu2017adaptive} use a graph of objects to guide a layout synthesis process.
-The authors signal that object related activities play a role in human-object relations.
-However, they only consider static human poses in relation to such activities.
+However, they only consider static human poses in relation to activities.
 Zhang et al.~\shortcite{zhang2021joint} and Liang et al.~\shortcite{liang2019functional} focus on optimal work-space design.
 While the authors demonstrate novel use of simulation and dynamic capture of agent in action metrics, they only focus on mobility and accessibility based factors.
 In \cite{puig2018virthome}, the authors demonstrate how to evaluate the functionality of layouts.
 However, this work does not include 3d scene synthesis.

-While 3d scene synthesis work has made impressive progress in understanding how to create new virtual layouts, it is still a challenging problem, since it is difficult to objectively measure quality of resulting scene.
-Our work proposes to directly combine such qualities with recent novel deep learning architectures.